Automated setup with the installer

 Once all the required parameters have been configured in the .env file, simply run the installer and wait for it to finish the Edge node setup.

-Edge node installer will deploy each component within the edge_node directory: airflow, drag-api, edge-node-auth-service, ka-mining-api, ot-node.
+Edge node installer will deploy each component within the edge_node directory: drag-api, edge-node-auth-service, ka-mining-api, ot-node.

 Edge node services will be available and listening on the following local ports upon installation: